PiotrekBudny/PyTest-Testing-project/README.md

   - Uses fixtures to set up test data and objects.
   - Custom exceptions and assertion helpers for domain-specific checks.
   - Simulates realistic measurement values.
+  - Tests for mocked api handler when lotto api responses are fake.

 - **E2E UI Testing**
   - Uses Selenium WebDriver and pytest for browser automation.